Dental Implants in King West (Toronto), Burlington and St. Catharines!

-We complete our implant surgeries in office in a hospital style operating room.
-This insures sterility and a clean environment.
+We complete our implant surgeries in office in a hospital-style operating room.
+This ensures sterility and a clean environment.
 Only some patients will have to stay in the hospital.
 Generally only those who require comprehensive bone grafting from the hip, tibia or jaw.

 Why Choose Dental Implants?

 Dental Implants will help bring your life back to normal after tooth loss.
 Regardless if the tooth loss is a new issue or an older one you are unlikely to ever become fully acclimated to missing such a functional part of your body.
 Dental implants restore not just the function of your mouth but its aesthetics as well.

 Dental implants can be your gateway to renewed peace of mind and renewed self-confidence.

 Dental implants were developed over 35 years ago by Swedish orthopedic surgeon and scientist Dr Perlingvar Branemark.
 This groundbreaking new procedure has helped millions by restoring their teeth and their smiles.

 Why Choose Dental implants over other types of restorations?